coding-stones/lib-actor/README.md

 `_` are reserved.
 They are used by the library for managing actor lifecycle events, along with logging and other housekeeping.

-The `initialize` handler is called before the actor receives any other messages.
+The `_initialize` handler is called before the actor receives any other messages.
 Its job is to return the initial state (in this case a count and a sum).
-It you don't implement an `initialize` callback, the state is set to an empty object.
+If you don't implement an `initialize` callback, the state is set to an empty object.

 All callbacks in an actor (including the `_initialize` callback) are passed four parameters